seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 this advantage, first, that your stay with him may
 not be long; that the time may have all shadow and
 silence in it; and the place answer to convenience.
-This being granted in course,–and now follows
+This being granted in course,--and now follows
-all,–we shall advise this wronged maid to stead up
+all,--we shall advise this wronged maid to stead up
 your appointment, go in your place; if the encounter
 acknowledge itself hereafter, it may compel him to
 her recompense: and here, by this, is your brother